lil5/uptime-anywhere/DEVELOPMENT.md

 ## File Structure

-- `docs`: Markdown documentation about this prodject
-- `monitor`: A golang cli applicaton
+- `monitor`: A NodeJS cli applicaton
-- `template`: Location for built files to include in the release
+- `public`: Location for built files to include for the webhost
 - `website`: A [svelte js](https://svelte.dev/) application using [tailwindcss](https://tailwindcss.com/)
   Only the reactive parts of the application are rendered by svelte the loading html is directly written in `index.html`

 ## Start Developing

-It is expected that you have installed **GoLang** and **NodeJS** on your computer.
+It is expected that you have installed **NodeJS** on your computer.

 ### Installation

 **1. Monitor**

 1. Open a terminal in `./monitor`
-2. Run `go get` to install dependencies
-3. Then run `npm install` to install npm developer dependencies for hot reloads during development
+2. Run `npm install` to install dependencies

 **2. Website**